altanner/graphical-data-apps/site-build/content/posts/02requirements.md

 - **Environment** : this has two meanings.
   - A "Python Environment" is a specific installation of Python, available on your computer.
 Typically, users have a default install, called `base`, but we can have more.
 Think of each environment as a new, blank version of Python, where we will install additional functionality specific for the project we are working on.
 (It is good software engineering practice to create a new environment for every project.
 This lessens chances of conflicts, and prevents your `base` install of Python becoming overly-burdened with libraries that you don’t need.)
   - The other meaning for "environment" is *the interface that you are using to develop code* - for example **VS Code**, **PyCharm**, **Jupyter Lab**, even the command line itself are interfaces, also known as environments.
 Confusing, I know!
+- **Dependency** : anything that is required to get software to run.
+For example, here we need some libraries to be installed, so we are *dependent* on those being in place and working.
+In other contexts, "dependencies" might be single files, settings, or whole software packages.
 {{< /admonition >}}

 ## Your experience